nalicia/School_District_Analysis/README.md

 <img width="807" alt="School Size" src="https://user-images.githubusercontent.com/94723290/146695075-242d5a87-254f-43b8-b25f-642a2ad0feeb.png">

 ## Summary
+In this analysis there were a couple vital changes that directly affected the outcome.
+Removing the ninth grade scores from Thomas High School showed that the school was doing phenomenal and ranked high versus several other schools.
+Secondly, the schools with a lower number of students had bvetter averages than those with more students.
-The school budget is largley based on how many students their are, but grades also play a factor.
+The school budget is largley based on how many students their are, but grades play a major role.
+The School Board should definiely look into the fundiong of the larger schools with the larger budget per student.
+How is their funding being used?